y0sher/go-spacemesh/p2p/p2p.md

 ## Node

-Every node representation exposes basic information methods :
+Every node representation exposes basic information methods that are derived from `BaseNode` :
 - `ID()` - byte array of the node's public key
 - `DhtID()` - A `dht.ID` created from the node's ID
 - `String()` - An hex-encoded string representation of the node ID.
 Implements go's `Stringer` interface.